This data protection policy applies to the online offers on www.lightshift.co.

 - We use the so-called double opt-in procedure for registration, i.e. you will receive an e-mail in which you must confirm that you are the owner of the e-mail address provided and that you wish to receive the notifications.

-- If you use our platform, we will store the data required to fulfil the contract and also details on the method of payment until you permanently delete your access data.
+- If you use our platform, we will store the data required to fulfill the contract and also details on the method of payment until you permanently delete your access data.
 Furthermore, we will store the voluntary data you have provided for the duration of your platform use, unless you delete these beforehand.
 The legal basis is Art.
 6, para.
-1, sentence, 1 point b of the GDPR.
-When you use the platform, your data can become accessible to other users of the platform.
-If you post questions and answers about orders, these are visible to all registered members of the platform.
+1, sentence 1 point b of the GDPR.
+When you use the platform, your data may become accessible to other users of the platform; in the case of certain functions of the platform, this may only occur under certain conditions.
+If you post questions about orders, these are visible to all registered users of the platform.
+The legal basis for this is – depending on the use of the respective function of the platform – Art.
+6 para.
+1, sentence 1, point b GDPR or Art.
+6 para.
+1, sentence 1, point f GDPR.

 - We can also process the data you provide in order to inform you about other interesting products from our portfolio or to send you emails with technical information.